xlladdins/xll/docs/Excel4MacrosE-G.md

 **FREEZE.PANES**(logical, col\_split, row\_split)

-Logical    is a logical value specifying which command FREEZE.PANES is equivalent to.
+Logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying which command FREEZE.PANES is equivalent to.

   - > If logical is TRUE, the function is equivalent to the Freeze Panes
     > command.
 It freezes panes if they exist, or creates them, splits